ilpoldo/j_ku/README.markdown

 Tag Syntax
 ----------
-So, how the DSL syntax work, then?
+How the DSL syntax work, then?

-The t function creates a tag, the first argument you pass defines what kind of tag using CSS selector syntax, so it's pretty easy to add classes and id:
+The **t** function creates a tag, the first argument you pass defines what kind of tag using CSS selector syntax, so it's pretty easy to add classes and id:

 	t("p.description#intro")

-You can add attributes and text inside the tag passing an object literal containing the attributes name and value.
+You can add attributes to the tag passing an object literal containing the attributes name and value.
+Pass a string at the end to place it as content for the tag.

 	$.j_ku(function() {with(this){
 		t("a",{href:"http://example.com"},"Link to example")